VHDLTool/Sonarqube-Rulechecker-Demo/README.md

 2. You can execute the script in order (1 to 5) on windows and (a to e) on linux:
    1. Launch sonarqube web server.
 The sonarqube included in the demo is the  orginal Sonarqube with additionnal features:
       * Add sonar-VHDLRC,sonar-coverage-ghdl and sonar-coverage-modelsim inside the <extensions\plugins\> folder
-      * Configure in sonarqube a new quality profile called VHDL-RC-Example based on builtin VHDL-RC.
-This profile is made by default for new VHDL project.
-The only difference with the builtin profile is that every rules are enables (by default all rules are disables leading to no reporting).
+      * Add sonar-fpga_metrics plugin inside the <extensions\plugins\> folder
+      * Configure in sonarqube with a quality gate example
       * Add a java folder with inlcude openjdk 12 (this avoid JRE version problems for the demo)
       * Configure Sonarqube to use embedded Openjdk (this is done by editing <\sonarqube-7.9.1\conf\wrapper.conf> file) The server can be launch manually by selecting the right executable in <\sonarqube-7.9.1\bin> folder
    2. Open Sonarqube.
 The web server can be accessed from any internet browser at the address *http://127.0.0.1:9000*.
-   4. The login and password are *admin/admin*.
+   3. The login and password are *admin/admin*.
+   4. Do importation of 2 example projects.
-   3. Import plasma example.
+      1. Import plasma example Version 1.
       This step moves the terminal to the plasma folder and calls the sonnarqube-RC-scanner.
       This scanner is a modified version of Sonarqube scanner made to include Zamiacad inside a portable eclipse.
       The scan launch Zamiacad-RC in the portable Eclipse and upload everything inside sonarqube server.
+      You can then go to sonarqube webpage to see the importation of the design
+      2. Import plasma example Version 2.
+      This is an updated version of the project to display evolution in Sonarqube.
-   4. The importation can now be seen inside Sonarqube webpage.
+   5. The importation can now be seen inside Sonarqube webpage.
 ## Test with a custom project
 Do try an analysis with a custom project do as following:
 * Create a new directory on you computer